ikonomov/DiabloX/README.md

 ## How to Install

 Note: You'll need access to the data from the original game.
 If you don't have an original CD then you can [buy Diablo from GoG.com](https://www.gog.com/game/diablo).
-Alternately you can use `spawn.mpq` from the [shareware](https://github.com/diasurgical/devilutionx-assets/releases/download/v2/spawn.mpq) version, in place of `DIABDAT.MPQ`, to play the shareware portion of the game.

 - Download the latest [DiabloX release](https://github.com/ikonomov/DiabloX/releases) and extract the contents to a location of your choosing.